-In a traditional shoulder surgery, the surgeon would remove the top portion of the humerus and replace it with a metal ball, and remove the damaged portion of the socket and replace it with a durable plastic prosthesis.
+In a traditional shoulder surgery, the surgeon would remove the top portion of the humerus and replace it with a metal ball, remove the damaged portion of the socket, and replace it with a durable plastic prosthesis.
 The muscle and tendons of the rotator cuff hold it all in place.

 Performing this surgery on patients with significant rotator cuff damage allows the patient to regain some range of motion in their shoulder joint.

 At The Orthopedic Clinic, we perform this revolutionary procedure.

 Why a Reverse Shoulder Procedure?

 At The Orthopedic Clinic, we believe that surgery can be an effective option, but needs to be agreed upon by the physician and patient when other treatments haven’t helped.

 If the physician and patient agree on surgery, we provide innovative treatments like reverse shoulder surgery.
 The advantages of our approach to reverse shoulder surgery include the following: